 The bottom line is:Water use reduction is such an important factor in construction of Green Homes (and other buildings for that matter) mainly because water is energy-intensive.
 Pumping water out of the ground or catchment, moving it from one place to another, treating it, and then treating the wastewater after we use it accounts for about 3% - 6% of the nation's electricity.
 Water is also such a high priority because so much else depends on it.
 Most of our power plants draw water from rivers and lakes for cooling, and during severe droughts power plants have to shut down.
 Unlike the more developed countries our food system is highly dependant on irrigation.
 We drink and wash with water.
 And it takes a lot of water to generate electricity: on average 15 - 20 litres per kilowatt-hour in India.

 There are lots of good ways to reduce water use.
 A few of my favourites are listed here:

-- Harvest rainwater for irrigating and other outdoor uses.
+Harvest rainwater for irritating and other outdoor uses.
 With sufficient filtration and purification rainwater can be used for drinking purposes as well.

 Treat at least the grey water to reuse for irrigation.